 What is kheer?

-Kheer is an eggless Indian pudding made by boiling milk and sweetener with some grain such as rice, vermicelli, tapioca, or broken wheat.
+Kheer is an eggless Indian pudding made by boiling milk and sweetener with some grain or nuts such as makhana kheer, rice kheer, vermicelli kheer, tapioca kheer, or broken wheat kheer.
 One of the most popular kheers is rice kheer.

 What is Motichoor Kheer?